 We strongly recommend getting your pet’s medications from your veterinarian or a local pharmacy.
 We know the medications we carry come from reputable manufacturers and distributors, and are FDA approved.
 Drugs from pet stores or online are not always what they appear to be and are often purchased through foreign non- US approved sources.
 The CEO of America’s largest online pet pharmacy states in their annual report that they obtain some medication from outside channels (not FDA approved, U.S. manufactured channels, but other foreign sources).
-Some online pharmacies are being sued in multi-million dollar lawsuits for the following reasons: because of these products, for filling medications without a prescription, or for forging doctor signatures on prescriptions.
+Some online pharmacies are being sued in multi-million dollar lawsuits for the following reasons: because of selling non-FDA approved products, for filling medications without a prescription.

 Please know that we would never use medication from an online pet pharmacy for our own pets, regardless of the situation.